vmware-tanzu/cartographer/site/content/docs/development/reference.md

 metadata:
   name: test-runner
 spec:
+  # service account with permissions to create resources submitted by the runnable
+  # if not set, will use the default service account in the runnable's namespace
+  #
+  serviceAccountName: runnable-service-account

   # data to be made available to the template of ClusterRunTemplate
   # that we point at.
   #